Are All Steps Equally Important? Benchmarking Essentiality Detection of Events: Experiments

 \section{Experiments}

-Recently, large-scale pre-trained language models have demonstrated strong language understanding capability.
-To test whether these models have a deep understanding of events, we evaluate them with \DataName.
-Specifically, we benchmark by testing a variety of inference methods as follows.
+Recently, large-scale pre-trained language models have exhibited impressive language understanding capabilities.
+To assess the extent to which these models truly understand events, we evaluate them using \DataName.
+Specifically, we benchmark their performance by examining a range of inference methods as detailed below.